-- You can assign only Security Appliances of the same model to the same Security Group. - Security Appliances assigned to the Security Group automatically reboot after you apply the configuration. - Best Practice for Dual Site Assign the same number (as possible) of Security Appliances from each site to the Security Group.
+- You can assign only supported Security Appliances to the same Security Group - see sk162373. - You must disable SMO Image Cloning in the Security Group before you assign to this Security Group an appliance of a different model than the other assigned appliances (Known Limitation PMTR-71298). - Security Appliances assigned to the Security Group automatically reboot after you apply the configuration. - Best Practice for Dual Site Assign the same number (as possible) of Security Appliances from each site to the Security Group.
 If a failover occurs between the sites, Security Appliances on the new Active site must be able to process all the traffic.